AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/curl-error-60-ssl-certificate-expired.md

 If the deployment has been completed successfully, the [!DNL SSL certificate] will be automatically renewed.

-If the deployment fails and you need assistance with resolving it, Submit a support ticket.
+If the deployment fails and you need assistance resolving it, [submit a support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket).

 ### Method 1: Use [!DNL magento-cloud] CLI {#meth2}